HEALthy Brain and Child Development (HBCD) Study

 Aims should be written to address the goals of the proposed research and summarize the expected outcome(s), including the impact that the results of the proposed research will exert on the research field(s) involved.
 The application should cover all the elements identified in the RFA.

 - There are many assessments outlined in the RFA.
 May our team propose an approach whereby the entire team uses a focused protocol of core measurements and a subgroup of sites conducts additional assessments?

-The FOA outlines the expectations for an application as well as the review criteria by which the applications will be evaluated.
+The funding opportunity outlines the expectations for an application as well as the review criteria by which the applications will be evaluated.
 Each applicant needs to determine how best to develop their application.
 If an applicant addresses only a subset of measures, the applicant may consider including a justification for this decision.

 - Are we required to conduct all imaging assessments at every time point?
 How should applicants prioritize?

 Applicants should propose a plan for evaluation (imaging and other assessments) at intervals sufficient to provide a detailed measure of early neurodevelopment that will not overburden study participants.
 Longer intervals between scans can be considered as the child matures.
 Applicants should propose implementation of an imaging protocol that is developmentally sensitive; can be reliably administered at multiple sites and is feasible for infants and children over the course of the study.

 - Should applicants assume that the entire sample will have 7,500 children by the end of year 5?